bogus-things/RG_ActionPatches/README.md

 # RG_ActionPatches
-Patches to unlock &amp; add restricted or missing gameplay options
+A collection of Harmony patches to unlock &amp; add restricted or missing character actions

 ## Features
 - Adds "Talk to someone" action for characters outside their workplaces (i.e. visitng the casino or clinic)